AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/mpd/flt.md

 ### Waypoint Information

-Displays the distance in KM, time taken to fly to the WP and the waypoint name.
-There is a number remaining which could be the bearing to it, but does not if flying in a straight line to the waypoint.
+Displays the distance in KM, ground speed of the helicopter, time taken to fly to the WP and the waypoint name.

 ### Airspeed